Biologically, both hemp and cannabis belong to the same species, Cannabis Sativa.

 It means that official separation between these two varieties only depends on THC limits set by each country.

-For example, in European Union countries all Cannabis Sativa varieties of < 0,2% THC are classified as hemp.
+For example, in European Union countries, all Cannabis Sativa varieties of < 0.2% THC are classified as hemp.
 Everything above is classified as cannabis.

 Despite its usefulness, hemp has always been wrongly associated with its troubling relative cannabis.

-Meanwhile, cultivation of the psychoactive cannabis (high in THC) is still forbidden in most of the world, except Uruguay and Canada.
+Meanwhile, cultivation of psychoactive cannabis (high in THC) is still forbidden in most of the world, except Uruguay and Canada.

 H Drop is strictly selling products made from hemp only.